ozgurkececioglu/honeymoon-bridge/README.md

 # Honeymoon Bridge 🃏

-A real-time multiplayer implementation of the classic Honeymoon Bridge card game, built with modern web technologies and powered by Nx.
+A real-time multiplayer implementation of the classic Honeymoon Bridge card game, built with modern web technologies and npm workspaces.

 | ss1 | ss2 |
 |---|---|